Academic Regulations: Engineering Division

-Courses in which a grade lower than a 'C-minus' is earned must be repeated no later than the next regular (i.e., fall or winter) semester in which the course is offered.
-Exceptions to this rule must be approved by the Undergraduate Program Director or the Associate Dean for Academic Affairs.
+Courses in which a grade lower than a 'C-minus' is earned must be repeated in the next regular (i.e., fall or winter) semester in which the course is offered.
+Exceptions to this rule must be approved by the Undergraduate Program Director, Department Chair, or the Associate Dean for Academic Affairs.

 Students will be allowed one repeated course for a substandard grade for every twenty-four credits earned at Wayne State University, up to a maximum of five repeated courses.
-If a student must repeat a subsequent course in order to complete their degree, he or she will be excluded from the College.
+If a student must repeat a sixth course in order to complete their degree, he or she will be excluded from the College of Engineering.
 Prerequisite math and science courses that do not count for degree credit, but are required if students did not place into MAT 2010 and CHM 1225, are also counted towards exclusion from the College.
-Students who elect to repeat a course to improve their understanding of the material even though a satisfactory (‘C-minus’ or higher) grade was received will not have this counted towards allowed repeats.
+Students who elect to repeat a course to improve their understanding of the material even though a satisfactory (‘C-minus’ or higher) grade was received will not have this counted towards the number of allowed repeats.

-When repeating a course, failure for the third time to pass it with at least a ‘C-minus’ grade constitutes grounds for refusing a student further registration in the Division of Engineering.
+Failure to pass a course with at least a ‘C-minus’ grade after three attempts constitutes grounds for exclusion from the College of Engineering.

-Courses taken at Wayne State and intended to apply to a Wayne State degree must be completed at this University.
-Exceptions to this policy require that prior written approval be secured from the student's department chairperson and the Associate Dean for Academic Affairs in order to take the course at another designated institution.
+If a student receives a substandard grade in a course at Wayne State University, they will be required to repeat that course at Wayne State University.
+Exceptions to this policy require prior written approval from the Associate Dean for Academic Affairs in order to take the course at another designated institution.